What if I have an emergency? Or need help out-of-hours?

-The Peacehaven Clinic: Monday to Friday appointments are available from 9am to 6.30pm and on Saturday between 9am to noon.
+The Peacehaven Clinic: Monday to Friday appointments are available from 9am to 6.30pm but is closed on the weekend.
 Outside of these times our P.E.T.S. team are available for emergency appointments.

 What about insurance.
 Can I make a direct claim or will I need to pay up front?

-Our standard policy is that payment is expected at the time of treatment, and we will always assists our clients in claiming this back from their insurance company.
+Our standard policy is that payment is expected at the time of treatment, and we will always assist our clients in claiming this back from their insurance company.